Leibniz Institute for Astrophysics Potsdam: Potsdam Echelle Polarimetric & Spectroscopic Instrument (PEPSI)

 PEPSI is a high-resolution spectrograph for the LBT.
 It will enable the simultaneous observation of circularly and linearly polarized light with high spectral and temporal resolution.
 The spectrograph is situated in a temperature- and pressure-stabilized room within the telescope column.
 The light will be conducted by fiber optics from the telescope to the spectrograph.

 STELLA

 STELLA is a robotic observatory that consists of two 1.2 m telescopes.
 It is a long-term project to observe indicators of stellar activity of Sun-like stars.
 The operation occurs unattended — the telescopes decide the appropriate observation strategy automatically.

 Observatory for Solar Radio Astronomy (OSRA)

 The radio observatory OSRA has been observing and recording radio emission from the Sun's corona every day from 1990 until 2007.
 It was composed of four antennas, observing in four different frequency bands: 40–80 MHz, 100–170 MHz, 200–400 MHz and 400–800 MHz.
 The antennas were robotised to follow the Sun automatically.
 The observatory was located in Tremsdorf, near Potsdam.

+4-metre Multi-Object Spectroscopic Telescope (4MOST)

+4MOST is a multi-fiber, multi-spectrograph instrument that shall replace VIRCAM at the 4 m VISTA (telescope) and perform a 5-year survey of both galactic and extra-galactic targets.
+Whereas the hardware has been designed and built by an international team of collaborators, the instrument is being assembled and tested at AIP.
+Contrary to most ESO projects, it shall be jointly operated by both ESO and the scientific consortium, with project management continuing to be hosted at AIP.